Master-Bw3/integer_complexity/README.md

 ## Targets

-integer_complexity supports Erlang and JavaScript.
+The Erlang and JavaScript targets are both supported.